github/opensource.guide/features/wikis/index.md

 <div class="alert">
   <p>
     If you're knowledgable with the command line, you can also modify wikis locally.
-Check out [our help article](https://help.github.com/articles/adding-and-editing-wiki-pages-locally) for more info.
+Check out <a href="https://help.github.com/articles/adding-and-editing-wiki-pages-locally">our help article</a> for more info.
   </p>
 </div>